Last updated: 03/03/2021

 Working tax credit

 If you work 16 hours a week or more, you may be getting working tax credit.
-As part of working tax credit, you can also get help to pay for registered childcare costs for any children up to the age of 15 years or 16 if your child has a disability.
+Working tax credit has a basic element, a lone parent element, a element if you work 30 or more hours per week and help to pay for registered childcare costs.
+You can get a childcare element to help with the cost of registered childcare for all children up to the age of 15 years or 16 if your child has a disability.

 Calculating tax credits